Board of Directors

 Gary Turner

-Gary has lived in Alaska for 26 years, with three years in Fairbanks, two in Ketchikan and 21 in Soldotna.
-He presently lives on the Kenai River and participated in the 50-50 Cost Share program with the Kenai River Center to stabilize his riverbank and install light penetrating walkways.
+Gary has lived in Alaska for 28 years with three years in Fairbanks, two in Ketchikan and 23 in Soldotna.
+He presently lives at Kenai River Mile 17.5 and participated in the 50-50 Cost Share program with the Kenai River Center stabilizing his riverbank and installing light penetrating grate walk.
 Gary received his master’s degree in mass communication and pursued PhD. coursework in human communication at Denver University.
-Gray Joined the Air-Force and retired in 1994, then served as the continuing education coordinator, and communication instructor at the University of Alaska Southeast-Ketchikan Campus.
+He retired from the Air Force in 1994 and then served as the continuing education coordinator, and communication instructor at the University of Alaska Southeast-Ketchikan Campus.
 He then became a NASA public affairs program manager at Marshal Space Flight Center in Alabama.
-In June 2002, Gary was hired as the director/CEO of Kenai Peninsula College.
+In June 2002, Gary was hired as the director/CEO of Kenai Peninsula College, a campus of the University of Alaska Anchorage.
 He retired in July 2021 as the longest-serving director in KPC’s history and was named Emeritus Director.
-Gary co-founded the Kenai River Guide Academy, founded the Kenai Fishing Academy, and resided as a board member for the Kenai River Sportfishing Association for 11 years.
-Gary served on the Alaska Select Committee for Legislative Ethics from 2006-17, and was named the 2012 Soldotna Chamber of Commerce Person of the Year.
-He is a member of the American Legion, VFW and the Air Force Public Affairs Alumni Association.
-He is married and enjoys spending time with his son and grandsons, and watching them play hockey and fish.
+He co-founded the Kenai River Guide Academy (a state-required course for all Kenai River guides) and founded the Kenai Fishing Academy where people learned how to fish Alaskan waters.
+He was an 11-year board member of the Kenai River Sportfishing Association.
+Gary served on the Alaska Select Committee for Legislative Ethics from 2006-17, serving as chair two times and vice chair twice, and was named the 2012 Soldotna Chamber of Commerce Person of the Year.
+He is a member of the American Legion, VFW and the Air Force Public

 Mitch Michaud